 I felt very safe on this trip and even made quite a few friends on the way.
 A reunion is definitely in order.

 Egypt isn’t your standard shorts and t-shirt location.
 A bit more thought needs to go into it which means more stress for me.
 I don’t have an extensive wardrobe as all my money goes into plane tickets.
 I’m not a fashion blogger.

 I actually had a little panic shopping a week or so before my trip because I couldn’t find anything suitable to wear.
-For Egypt you need to cover up a little, mainly your shoulders and knees.
-However, when it comes to the cruise you can wear bikinis, shorts etc, like a standard holiday.
+For Egypt, you need to cover up a little, mainly your shoulders and knees.
+When it comes to the cruise, you can wear bikinis, shorts etc, like a standard holiday.